Written By Adventure Contributor, Whitney Matthews

 Budget Backpack Alternatives (Backpacking Packs under $200)

 Budget Backpacking Gear Tip: Used backpacking gear is often just as good of quality as new gear!
+(Read this post on how to snag discount outdoor gear for cheap!)

 If you are on a budget, we recommend still going into a gear retailer, getting fitted, and asking as many questions as you want to find your perfect fit.